macmoi/file.api/commands.md

 # file.api

-Commands used for creation of this web api
+Commands used for creation of this web api.
+By: Moises Piñate 😁️

 -----------------------------
 ## New solution